 Is it OK to put a leather sofa in front of a radiator

 Heat dries leather out faster than normal, causing it to weather faster.
-As a result, leather can crack and begin flakes off.
+As a result, leather can crack and begin flake off.

 This is not something you’d like to see happen to your favorite piece of seating!
 So, while putting a leather couch in front of a radiator may seem like a great idea, it’s actually bad news for your leather sofa.